ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

 ```

 We will also be using the box_inertia macro we defined before to add some inertial properties to our `base_link`.
-The `kdl_parser` package used in `robot_state_publisher` doesn’t like inertial properties being specified in the root link, in this case the `base_link`, to combat this we will be including them in the `base_footprint` instead.
+The `kdl_parser` package used in `robot_state_publisher` doesn't like inertial properties being specified in the root link, in this case the `base_link`, to combat this we will be including them in the `base_footprint` instead.
 Include the following code snippet within `<link name="base_footprint">` tag of `base_footprint` in our URDF.

 ```xml